Heinrich-Barth/sit-down-and-play/README.md

 # Collectible Card Game

-This project allows you to play MECCG or similar.
+This project allows you to play MECCG or other Collectible Card Games.

 *Middle-earth CCG and LotR are trademarks of Middle-earth Enterprises and/or Iron Crown Enterprises.
 This is not affiliated with Middle-earth Enterprises or Iron Crown Enterprises.*

+*MECCG* assets are not included in this repository.
+Please respect the copyright and trademak.

 ## Watch a Demo